david-vanderson/dvui/README.md

 # DVUI - Easy to Integrate Immediate Mode GUI for Zig

-A native Zig GUI toolkit for whole applications or extra debugging windows in an existing application.
+A Zig GUI toolkit for whole applications or extra debugging windows in an existing application.

 Tested with only [Zig](https://ziglang.org/) 0.11.0.